marco262/my_wiki/data/onednd/advancement/feats.md

 **Prerequisite:** Expert Group
 **Repeatable:** No

 Immediately after you roll a d20 for a d20 Test, you can roll a d10 and add the number rolled to the test.
-Once you use this benefit, you can't use it again until you roll Initiative or finish a Short Rest or a Long Rest.
+Once you use this benefit, you can't use it again until you roll Initiative or finish a [[glossary:Short Rest]] or a [[glossary:Long Rest]].

 ## Epic Boon of the Night Spirit

 **Prerequisite:** Expert or Mage Group
 **Repeatable:** No

-While within Dim Light or Darkness, you can become Invisible as an Action.
-You remain Invisible until immediately after you take an Action or a Reaction.
+While within Dim Light or Darkness, you can become [[glossary:Invisible]] as an Action.
+You remain [[glossary:Invisible]] until immediately after you take an Action or a Reaction.

 ## Epic Boon of Peerless Aim